Włodzimierz Kolanowski: War service

 When France fell he travelled to England on 30 June 1940 and volunteered to fly operationally.
 He was assessed, re-trained, briefly served as an instructor and as a flying officer in the Free Polish Air Force joined No. 301 Polish Bomber Squadron flying Vickers Wellington bombers from RAF Hemswell.
-He was an “Observer” (the aircrew role of Navigator /Bomb Aimer) and in command of the aircraft and its crew.
+He was an "Observer" (the aircrew role of Navigator /Bomb Aimer) and in command of the aircraft and its crew.

 Prisoner of war

-Kolanowski was in command of Vickers Wellington Mark IV (squadron codes GR-Z, serial number “Z1277”) on the night 7–8 November 1941 attacking the German city of Mannheim.
+Kolanowski was in command of Vickers Wellington Mark IV (squadron codes GR-Z, serial number "Z1277") on the night 7–8 November 1941 attacking the German city of Mannheim.
 His aircraft was flown by Sergeant Bolcewicz and it took off at 18:47 hours GMT.
 The bomber received anti-aircraft flak damage and had to land near Maldegem, Belgium where its entire crew were made prisoners of war.
 Kolanowski went straight into the prison camp system.

 He ended up as Prisoner No. 678 in prisoner of war camp Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).
 In prison camp he was regarded as an extremely important member of the escape group, not only as he had grown up only 60 miles away but also as he was experienced in surveying techniques for map making.
 He worked with Des Plunkett and Tony Hayter to produce multi-coloured maps of the areas relevant to escaping airmen.

 'Great Escape'

 Kolanowski was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944 in the escape now famous as "the Great Escape".
 The initial groups out of the tunnel were those who needed a head start in order to get to the local railway station and catch their appropriate trains.
 Kolanowski was delayed and unable to catch the train as planned, so he joined a group of English escapees to walk towards Czechoslovakia.
-In the freezing night air he made the best progress possible and hid in woods about sixteen miles from the camp during daytime then proceeding through two villages until captured by the German auxiliary police of Hitler Youth on 28 or 29 March.
+In the freezing night air he made the best progress possible and hid in woods about twenty miles from the camp during daytime then proceeding through two villages until captured by the German auxiliary police of Hitler Youth on 28 or 29 March.

 He was delivered to Görlitz prison to join Jack Grisman, Ian Cross, Sandy Gunn, Al Hake and others in the cells.
 During interrogation he was almost certainly one of the men warned that he would be shot.